silkimen/cordova-plugin-advanced-http/README.md

 Execute a POST request.
 Takes a URL, data, and headers.

 #### success
-The success function receives a response object with 3 properties: status, data, and headers.
-Status is the HTTP response code.
-Data is the response from the server as a string.
-Headers is an object with the headers.
+The success function receives a response object with 3 properties: status, data, and headers.  **status** is the HTTP response code as numeric value. **data** is the response from the server as a string. **headers** is an object with the headers.
+The keys of the returned object are the header names and the values are the respective header values.
+All header names are lowercase.

 Here's a quick example:

     {
         status: 200,
         data: "{'id': 12, 'message': 'test'}",
         headers: {
-            "Content-Length": "247"
+            "content-length": "247"
         }
     }